award winning architects

 In proposing a change in structural solution, SP where conscious that this change could be perceived as creating an increase in the embodied carbon consumption of the project.
 Therefore, in tandem with the refinement of the frame design we ran an embodied carbon analysis of the hybrid timber/concrete structure and the all concrete design.
 The results of this ran contrary to the perceived narrative, in that the all concrete design utilised less concrete than the hybrid timber/concrete structural solution.
 The overall volumes of concrete used in the proposals dropped by over 1000m3, this was an 11% reduction in the overall volume of concrete in the scheme, on it’s own a saving of 359 tonnes of embodied carbon.
 Having developed a lean structure this was further improved through careful selection and specification of concrete mixes.
 This was done in two ways; through reducing the amount of cement in the mix and increasing the amount of recycled steel in the reinforcement.
 The reduction in cement was achieved through a mix with a minimum of 50% GGBS. the cement represents 14% of a typical concrete mix by volume, but 97% in terms of embodied carbon.

-Studio Partington are currently working with main contractor ARJ on the delivery of The Brickyard.
-The project started on site in the summer of 2020 and is due for completion early in 2023.
+The project started on site in the summer of 2020 and completed early 2024.